-Butler was the representative for Tennessee’s 1st congressional district and was a Republican.
+Butler was the representative for Tennessee’s 1st congressional district as a Republican.
 He served from 1887 to 1889.

 He was previously the representative for Tennessee’s 1st congressional district as a Republican from 1873 to 1875; and the representative for Tennessee’s 1st congressional district as a Republican from 1867 to 1873.